-A series of adverts – promoting STV's jobs website – have escaped censure from regulators, the Advertising Standards Authority, despite eleven complaints.
+A SERIES of adverts – promoting STV’s jobs website – have escaped censure from regulators, the Advertising Standards Authority, despite 11 complaints.

 According to the ASA, STV reassured them there was no intention to re-create a specific tribal dance but that the steps, movements and speech were designed to convey inspirational positive energy such as those found in warrior dances like the haka.
 They also said they had consulted on the compaign, prior to it running, with New Zealanders, including a public service broadcaster based in New Zealand.

 “They said parody was a common theme in advertising and reasoned that whilst it may touch on sensitivities, it rarely resulted in serious or widespread offence; warrior dances such as the haka had previously been parodied in cinema, sports and advertising,” added the ASA.

 The ASA decided not to uphold the complaints.